Lala341/DBSA-UrlExtension/url/README.md

 > Protocols supported by Java URL
-> http , https , ftp , file , and jar
+> http , https , ftp , and file

+3. The syntax of URL is defined by RFC 2396: Uniform Resource Identifiers (URI): Generic Syntax.

 ## Constructors

-The extension supports 4 constructors, of the form:
+The extension supports 4 constructors, defined below:

 ### URL(varchar spec)